Beaches of Sydney - review by Rusty Compass

 Photo: Mark Bowyer Rocky and smallish - Marrinawi Cove wins for the location in the city centre.

-The Neilsen Park area was lived in by Indigenous Australians prior to the British Invasion.
+The Nielsen Park area was inhabited by Indigenous Australians prior to the British Invasion.
 The park formed part of the extensive estate of William Charles Wentworth that was centred not far away at Vaucluse House (well worth a visit).

 Neilsen Park - safe Sydney Harbour beach meets National Park